How to Grow and Care for Crocosmia Flowers

 How to Grow Crocosmia Flowers

 Crocosmia plants are easy to grow.
+The plants prefer a dry, low-humidity environment.
 They grow best in full sun.
+And they need at least 6-8 hours of full sunlight in order to bloom.
 Plant in rich, loose garden soil.
 If the soil is heavy or doesn’t drain well, mix in a generous amount of sand.
 Plant corms 3 to 4 inches deep.
 Then, water them after planting, only if the soil is dry.
 Keep soil moist, not wet.
-Add fertilizer only if the soil is poor.
+Apply a fertilizer only if the soil is poor.

 If growing Crocosmia in containers, select a large pot with drainage holes.
-Keep well watered.
-Add fertilizer regularly for best growth.
+Keep them well-watered.

 After the plants have died back in the fall, they can be cut at the ground level.
 In cold areas, add a generous amount of mulch, to protect the corms from freezing.
-Or, dig them up and store them for replanting in the spring.
+Or, in colder regions, dig them up and store them for replanting in the spring.

 Ideal Soil pH: 5.8 – 6.8.